loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 You're ready to invite people into the group!
 Loomio is a group collaboration tool, so this is an important step.

-1. Visit your group page and click the **Members** tab to access member management
+First, visit your group page and click the **Members** tab to access member management

-2. Click one of two options
+Second, click one of two options

-* **Invite people:** If you have their email addresses, you can send invitations to each member of your group.
+1. **Invite**: If you have their email addresses, you can send invitations to each member of your group.
-* **Shareable link:** Or you can share the invitation link via email or however your team communicates.
+2. **Share**: Or you can share the **Reusable invitation link** via email or however your team communicates.

-<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/EZzTe6jJL7c" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/RGv0Yq6sv8g?rel=0" frameborder="0" allowfullscreen></iframe>

+If your group's privacy is **closed** then you can additionally invite people by sharing your `loomio.org/handle`.
+When people arrive at your group page, they will see the title, the description, and a button **Join group** to request membership.
+They become a group member when their request is approved.

-_Closed groups_ can choose to share their loomio.org address [`loomio.org/handle`] and then approve requests to join. _Reminder: Closed groups are basically private, but – unlike Secret groups – disclose their Group Name and Group Description publicly._
+> Reminder: Closed groups are basically private, but – unlike Secret groups – disclose their Group Name and Group Description publicly.

 Follow up on people who don't make it into the group and give them a nudge.
 You don't want to leave people out of key conversations or decisions. (*You can get a sense of who is participating by looking at your thread's [Seen by](/en/user_manual/threads/thread_admin/#seen-by), and many elements of Loomio have [Notification history](/en/user_manual/threads/thread_admin/#notification-history)*.)